maniospas/Blombly/docs/basics/iterables.md

 ## Lists

 Declare lists by separating values with a comma.
-Access and set its elements with square brackets where element indexes start from zero.
-You can also provide other iterables that hold integer-only values to retrieve multiple elements until that iterable goes out of bounds.
+Access and set their elements with square brackets where element indexes start from zero.
+You can also provide as indexes lists or other iterables that hold integer-only values.
+This retrieves multiple elements until the key's index goes out of bounds.
 Here is an example that also demonstrates usage of the `len` function to obtain the number of elements.